patmejia/sky_high_relief/README.md

 ### 7. Integration with Health Monitoring Systems
 - **Science**: Employs non-invasive near-infrared (NIR) spectroscopy for continuous urinary metabolite monitoring, providing real-time kidney function and hydration level data.

-## Contributing
+## Elevating the Well-Being of Female Military Aviators: A Dual Victory for Equality and National Security

-We encourage diverse field participation to foster innovation in developing practical, scientifically sound solutions.
-Refer to our issues tab to engage with current challenges or propose new ideas.
+We encourage diverse participation to foster innovation in practical, scientifically sound solutions.
+Visit our issues tab to discuss challenges or propose ideas.

 ## License

-Licensed under the MIT License.
-For details, see the `LICENSE` file in this repository.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

-These approaches meet aviation demands, merging science with practical applications for innovation and effectiveness.
+Our methods address aviation needs by combining science with practical innovation for effectiveness.

+# Credit

+For insights and stories on developing our advanced bladder relief systems, visit [SkyHighRelief Story](https://afwerxchallenge.com/blog/skyhighreliefstory).

+Credit also to participants and contributors of the [Sky High Relief Ask Me Anything (AMA)](https://afwerxchallenge.com/air/sky-high-relief-ask-me-anything-ama) for their invaluable feedback that shaped our solutions.